tsuyuni/lynx-website/docs/en/api/rspeedy/react-rsbuild-plugin.pluginreactlynxoptions.enablecssinvalidation.md

 ## PluginReactLynxOptions.enableCSSInvalidation property

-CSS Invalidation refers to the process of determining which elements need to have their styles recalculated when the DOM is updated.
+CSS Invalidation refers to the process of determining which elements need to have their styles recalculated when the element is updated.

 **Signature:**